 Why choose Durham University?

-Postgraduate student Maddie talks about her experience studying Music at Durham University and how she has benefited from her time here.
+MSc student Tricia Oakes talks about studying Energy and Society in the Department of Anthropology at Durham University, why she chose this subject and how she has benefited from her time here.

 Click here to watch more from this playlist on Youtube.